pgarbrecht/pgarbrecht/README.md

   <img src="/banner.gif" alt="Image that reads "Phil Garbrecht, Full-Stack Software Engineer">

   <h2>About</h2>
-  <p>I'm a fullstack software engineer who loves making things that help people.
-I fell in love with coding through web development, working professionally on websites for the last 5 years.
-Through my education I've expanded my skill set to include a wide range of programming languages and technologies.
-I am making a career change to work full-time as a software engineer so that I can continue challenging myself and do more of what I love.
-In my free time, I love working on children's educational apps and media for my business.</p>
+  <p>I am a full-stack software engineer who loves solving problems and making software to help people.
+I fell in love with coding by working full-time on website development and management for the last 5 years.</p>
+  <p>I have enhanced my hands-on development experience with formal education in software engineering & computer science to be a well-rounded engineer ready to contribute quality code and leadership on your team.</p>

   <h2>Portfolio</h2>
   <p>View my <a href = "https://pgarbrecht.github.io">live portfolio site</a> and check out the code in my <a href = "https://github.com/pgarbrecht/pgarbrecht.github.io">portfolio github repo</a>!</p>